 Da Nang Vietnam and the Amenities in the Area

-There is an abundance of restaurants, coffee shops, bars, pubs, surfing rentals, convenience stores and spas in the area.
-We would hang out in our area every single day and we did not have to leave it and we loved that!
+There is an abundance of restaurants, coffee shops, bars, pubs, surfing rentals, convenience stores and spas in the My An area.
+We would hang out here every single day and we did not have to leave it and we loved that!
 My favourite coffee shop was Venus Coffee, but we liked quite a few that were around and you will to.

 Not to mention, we did not have to worry about transportation as much, because we could walk to almost everything we needed in the area.
 I will give you an idea about transportation and driving in Vietnam below in the video and you do not want to miss it.